Serin-Yoon/CS452-Computer-Graphics/Lab 2/README.md

 **5. Start/Stop rotate**

-- Pressing the 'Start Rotate' button makes shape to rotate.
+- Pressing the `Start Rotate` button makes shape to rotate.
-- Pressing the 'Stop Rotate' button makes shape to not rotate.
+- Pressing the `Stop Rotate` button makes shape to not rotate.
-- The speed and direction of movement does not change.
+- The speed and direction of movement do not change.